wubbl0rz/VmChamp/README.md

 ## 🔧 Prerequisites

-Your local linux machine needs to support virtualisation and KVM must be installed and working.
+Your local linux machine needs to support virtualization and KVM must be installed and working.

 ## 🚀 Usage